tbates/umx/cran-comments.md

 There are currently no downstream dependencies for this package.

-Note: Three examples take too long: This reflects a slow down affecting several packages using the current CRAN build of OpenMx.
+Note: Two examples take too long, reflecting slow-down in current CRAN OpenMx.

 Best wishes, tim